srinii-05/VLSI-LAB-EXP-1/README.md

-# VLSI-LAB-EXPERIMENTS
+# VLSI-LAB-EXPERIMENTS-1
+**Simulation and Implementation of Logic Gates, Adders and Subtractors**

-AIM: To simulate and synthesis full adder,full subtractor,half adder,half subtractor,logic gates,ripplecarryadder_4bit,ripplecarryadder_8bit using vivado 2023.2.
+**AIM:** To simulate and synthesis full adder,full subtractor,half adder,half subtractor,logic gates,ripplecarryadder_4bit,ripplecarryadder_8bit using vivado 2023.2.

-APPARATUS REQUIRED: vivado 2023.2
+**APPARATUS REQUIRED:** vivado 2023.2

+**PROCEDURE:**
-PROCEDURE: 1.
-Open Vivado: Launch Xilinx Vivado software on your computer.
+1. Open Vivado: Launch Xilinx Vivado software on your computer.

 2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".